sagudev/spidernode/deps/spidershim/spidermonkey/testing/mozbase/README.md

 Mozbase is a set of easy-to-use Python packages forming a supplemental standard library for Mozilla.
 It provides consistency and reduces redundancy in automation and other system-level software.
-All of Mozilla's test harnesses use mozbase to some degree, including Talos, mochitest, and reftest.
+All of Mozilla's test harnesses use mozbase to some degree, including Talos, mochitest, reftest, Autophone, and Eideticker.

 Learn more about mozbase at the [project page][].